lawbel/zig-shogi/README.md

   system.
 This will dump the resulting binary in `./result/bin/`.
 - To build and run the program, simply `nix run` (which, again, will handle all dependencies itself).

-### Otherwise

-You will need `zig` and SDL2 installed on your system.
-Then:

-- To build the program, run `zig build` - this will dump the resulting binary in `./zig-out/`
-- To build and the run the program, run `zig build run`.
-This will (re)build the program if needed, and then run the executable right after.